Data-Anish0812/AI-Deep-Learning/README.md

 # Dmart reviews analysis using NLP
 This project focuses on **NLP cleaning and sentiment analysis** of D-Mart reviews.
 Using the NLTK library, stopwords were removed, and popular words were extracted to refine the text data.
 Sentiment analysis was performed to classify reviews into **positive, negative, and neutral categories**, which were then concatenated for a comprehensive overview.
 This analysis helps in understanding customer opinions and extracting valuable insights from the reviews.
 # Hotel review sentiment analysis
 This project focuses on **NLP preprocessing and sentiment analysis** of hotel reviews.
-Using the NLTK library, stopwords were removed, and frequently occurring words were identified to enhance text refinement.
-Sentiment analysis was conducted to classify reviews into **positive, negative, and neutral categories**, which were then combined for a holistic evaluation.
+Using the NLTK library, stopwords were removed, and frequently occurring words were identified to enhance text refinement. **Exploratory Data Analysis (EDA)** was carried out to uncover the most common positive and negative words, offering a deeper understanding of guest sentiment.
+To further enhance visualization, the **WordCloud** library was utilized to display the most repeated words across the reviews.
+Sentiment analysis was then conducted to classify reviews into **positive, negative, and neutral categories**, which were combined for a holistic evaluation.
 This analysis aids in understanding guest feedback and deriving valuable insights from the reviews.